NDevTK/postLogger/README.md

 # Warning
-May cause unexpected behavour, if you find a security issues contact me.
+May cause unexpected behavour, if you find a security issue contact me.